zacherikson/training-tracker/README.md

 Voting sequence diagram

 ### Key features
-Secure login over HTTPS
+- Secure login over HTTPS
-Ability to select the question to decide
-Display of choices
-Ability to select, and change, top three choices Totals from all users displayed in realtime
-Ability for a user to lock in their top three
-Results are persistently stored
-Ability for admin to create and delete questions
+- Ability to upload workouts of different types
+- Display past workouts
+- Make weekly goals
+- Display weekly, monthly, yearly totals
+- Add friends and comment on each other's workouts
+- Store workouts in a database
+- Record journal entries

 ### Technologies
 I am going to use the required technologies in the following ways.